ash-project/ash_admin/README.md

   end
 ```

-Modify your router to add ash admin at whatever path you'd like to serve it at.
+Modify your router to add AshAdmin at whatever path you'd like to serve it at.

 ```elixir
 defmodule MyAppWeb.Router do